JasonHensley1989/ImpAndOstersKingdom/project-worksheet.md

 # Project Overview
- This is a project built to help people experiencing Imposter Syndrome.
+ This is a project built to play when experiencing Imposter Syndrome.
+I intend to keep different versions of the same project and build on them and show them to people experiencing Imposter syndrome and the growth along the way.
 ## Project Links